ivan-lorenz/httpserver/README.md

 # httpserver

 Simple web server based on [com.sun.net.httpserver](http://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/package-summary.html).
+This is an exercise of a web server implementation using only JAVA SE 8 classes.
+Only tests have external dependencies which are [JUnit]() and [Apache HttpClient]().

 ## Description